mlibrary/umich-lib-ui/www/docs/install.md

 ## Import

-Then import the components you need from `@umich-lib/core`.
+Import the components you need from `@umich-lib/core`.

 ```